 - No wires so you can place it anywhere in your home

 - Philips Hue motions sensor warranty: 2 Years if used as directed.

-The Philips hue ZigBee motion sensor coupon codes are hard to come by, and as this a very new product they rarely go on sale.
-It not a huge expense for a fantastic little gadget.
+The Philips Hue ZigBee motion sensor price is constantly changing and coupon codes are hard to come by as this is a very new product.
+They rarely go on sale, and they are very popular.
+It is not a huge expense for a fantastic little gadget.
 You can currently buy this sensor from Amazon, check out the price below.

 Motion detection of your hue lighting is a must in any family home.
 It integrates seamlessly and you will get a notification if the battery is low to change the AAAs out or recharge them.
-High capacity eneloops are the best for this application.
-Ikea Ladda battery’s also have been getting a good name lately.
-There are some talk that they are a eneloop clone.
+High-capacity Eneloops are the best for this application.
+Ikea Ladda AAA battery’s also have been getting a good name lately.
+There is some talk that they are an Eneloop clone.